ingresso-group/slate/source/includes/_intro.md

 * Should we have the concept of a venue with an ID? (when the venue is enforced) -->

-# IMPORTANT NOTE

-<aside class="warning">The API is fully functional but still in development -
-until this note is removed the API is subject to change.</aside>

 # Introduction